kalebshah/TicketManagementService/README.md

 TMS was purely written in java and therefore uses java library and its packages extensively, the most used packages include the following -

-* [javax . swing] - Offers lightweight tcomponents that run same accross all platforms
+* [javax.swing] - Offers lightweight tcomponents that run same accross all platforms
-* [java . awt] - Contains all the classes for creating user interfaces and graphics
+* [java.awt] - Contains all the classes for creating user interfaces and graphics
-* [java . io] - Provides for system input and output through data streams, serialization and the file system
+* [java.io] - Provides for system input and output through data streams, serialization and the file system

 ### Login Help